Martelli29/SIR-Model/README.md

 [SIR models](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology) are mathematical tools that divide a population into three compartments:

-- susceptible: compratment of healthy individuals that can contract the infection by the interaction with an infected individual and transit to the infected compartment.
+- susceptible: compartment of healthy individuals that can contract the infection by the interaction with an infected individual and transit to the infected compartment.
 - infected: individuals who have been infected and are capable of infecting susceptible individuals.
-- recovered (healed or dead): individuals who have been infected and have either recovered from the disease or died.
+- recovered: individuals who have been infected and have either recovered from the disease or died.
 It is assumed that they can no longer contract the infection.

 The transition between the compartments is descbribed through the parameters $\gamma$ and $\beta$.
 $\gamma \in ]0,1]$ represent the healing probability and $\beta \in [0,1]$ represent the infection probability, these parameters govern the rates at which individuals transition between the compartments, influencing the dynamics of the epidemic.